developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an EMM to request that OemConfig attach a String Extra whose, Extra Name is specified, to the Transaction Result Intent when it has finished processing of the transaction.

-Specifying a String Extra is optional when sending a Transaction Result Intent, although it may be useful to do so since it can help ensure that the receiver of the intent can differentiate it from other intents that it may receive.
+Specifying a String Extra is optional when sending a Transaction Result Intent, although it might be useful to do so since it can help ensure that the receiver of the intent can differentiate it from other intents that it might receive.
 - When an Extra Name is specified using this Managed Configuration, it is mandatory that an Extra Value also be specified using the Managed Configuration ***Transaction Result Intent Extra Value***.